-For the year ended December 31, 2015, loss on foreign exchange was \$23 thousand as compared to \$37 thousand for the year ended December 31, 2014.
+For the year ended December 31, 2016, gain on foreign exchange was \$8 thousand as compared to a loss of \$23 thousand for the year ended December 31, 2015.
 The Company is exposed to financial risk related to the fluctuation of foreign exchange rates.
-The Company operates in Israel, most of its monetary assets are held in U.S. dollars and most of its expenditures are made in U.S. dollars.
-However, it also has expenditures in NIS and Canadian dollars.
+Most of its monetary assets are held in Canadian, however, the Company inures expenditures in NIS, US Dollars and Canadian dollars.
 The Company has not hedged its exposure to currency fluctuations.

-The gain on revaluation of warrant liability for the year ended December 31, 2015 was \$78 thousand and results from the warrants issued in May 2015 that are denominated in Canadian dollars, while our functional currency is US dollars; therefore the fair value of the warrants are classified as a financial liability which is re-measured to fair value at the end of each period.
+The gain on revaluation of warrant liability for the year ended December 31, 2016 was \$45 as compares to \$78 thousand for the year ended December 31, 2015 and results from the warrants issued in May 2015 that are denominated in Canadian dollars, while our functional currency is US dollars; therefore the fair value of the warrants are classified as a financial liability which is re-measured to fair value at the end of each period.
 The changes in fair value are included in gain on revaluation of warrant liability.
-For the year ended December 31, 2014, the amount was Nil.

-Net Profit
+Net Loss

-The Company reported a net loss and comprehensive loss for the year ended December 31, 2015 of \$269 thousand as compared to a net profit and comprehensive profit of \$735 thousand for year ended December 31, 2014.
-The loss in 2015 is as a result of the Company incurring general and administrative expenses with no corresponding income.
-The primary reason for profit in 2014 is as a result of the Company's ability to significantly reduce general and administration expenses, and for Adira Israel to obtain significant discounts from settlement agreements reached with suppliers which were lower than the obligations recorded as of December 31, 2013.
+The Company reported a net loss and comprehensive loss for the year ended December 31, 2016 of \$215 thousand as compared to \$269 thousand for year ended December 31, 2015.
+The losses in 2016 and 2015 is as a result of the Company incurring general and administrative expenses with no corresponding income.